jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 2.0.8?
+### What's new in 2.0.9?
-- Refactored admin url patterns to be compatible with Django 1.8 or higher.
-- Refactored import paths on generics in `sample_project` to be compatible with Django 1.9.
-- Fixed typo in documentation.
-- Updated unit tests for get_next/previous.
+- Added icons for sortable elements
+- Refactored determination of sortability of fields that are instances of `SortableForeignKey` in admin

 ### Future